Turbocharge Your Mac Terminal: The Ultimate Starship and Ghostty Setup Guide

 Step 5: Apply Starship Presets for Instant Style

-Starship’s presets provide ready-to-use configurations that save time while delivering professional aesthetics.
-We’ll explore two popular options: Tokyo Night and Catppuccin Powerline.
+Starship presets provide ready-to-use configurations.
+Two popular options are Tokyo Night and Catppuccin Powerline.
 Browse all presets at starship.rs/presets.

 Option 1: Tokyo Night Preset